Study abroad semester in Australia

 When it comes to university’s fees, Australia is quite expensive, with a median 6700€/semester for free mover students.

-Which Australian cities are available for free movers?
+Which Australian cities are available to free movers?